Classic Inca Trail Tour 4 days

 - Immediate confirmation.

 - Enjoy the Classic Inca Trail with the experts.
-The tour includes absolutely everything you need so you only have to worry about enjoying the hike: pick up from the hotel, transportation to the starting point for the hike, implements for the route, porters service to load luggage, first aid implements, service Tourist guide every day, specialist cooks (breakfast, lunch, dinner), camping equipment for the nights, entrance to Machu Picchu, return by bus and train to Cusco.
+The tour includes absolutely everything you need so that you only worry about enjoying the walk: pick up from the hotel, transportation to the starting point for the walk, implements for the route, porter service to load luggage, first aid implements, service tourist guide every day, specialist cooks (breakfast, lunch, dinner), camping equipment for the nights, entrance to Machu Picchu, return by bus and train to Cusco.
 See why this route is considered one of the best in the world.

-- A day before we will meet the group to meet and do a ‘briefing’ of what the Inca Trail will be like.
+- The day before we will gather the group to get to know each other and do a ‘briefing’ of what the Inca Trail will be like.

 - On day 1 we will pick you up from the door of your hotel in Cusco.
 Then we will board our tourist transport to go to the starting point of the trek, near the town of Ollantaytambo in the Sacred Valley of the Incas.

-- Accompanied by the tourist guide, we will advance the first section of the Inca Trail, which is a bit difficult since it is uphill for approximately 13 kilometers.
-From the highest point we will appreciate the Llactapata archaeological site.
+- Accompanied by the tour guide, we will advance the first section of the Inca Trail, which is a bit difficult since it is ascending for approximately 13 kilometers.
+From the top we will appreciate the archaeological site of Llactapata.

-- In our first camp we will make a stop to taste a delicious lunch.
-Then we will follow the route until we stop at our Tarachayoc camp where we will have dinner and spend the night.
+- In our camp we will make a stop to taste a delicious lunch.
+Then we will follow the route until we stop at our first camp where we will have dinner and spend the night.
 The camps, chosen according to availability, are Ayapata, Wayllabamba, Llaqtapata or Llulluchapampa.

-- In the morning we will taste a nutritious breakfast and then continue on the 11-kilometer route winding high mountains.
+- In the morning we will enjoy a nutritious breakfast and then continue along the 11-kilometer route winding high mountains.
 In this section we will cross the Warmiwañusca pass, the highest point of the entire Inca Trail at 4,215 meters above sea level (13,828 ft).

-- On day 3 we will get up early to taste our breakfast and get ready for the walk.
-Because it will be almost totally downhill (about 16 kilometers approximately), it is one of the easiest days and surrounded by incredible landscapes of abundant vegetation.
+- On day 3 we will get up early to enjoy our breakfast and get ready for the walk.
+Because it will be almost totally downhill (approximately 16 kilometers), it is one of the easiest days and surrounded by incredible landscapes of abundant vegetation.

-- On the last day we will get up early to have a nutritious ‘box lunch’ since we must start descending very early.
+- On the last day we will get up early to have a nutritious box lunch since we must start descending very early.
 Thus, we will arrive at Machu Picchu through the Puerta del Sol.
-Hopefully we can see the sunrise in the Inca city, one of the best experiences you can have.
+With luck we will be able to see the sunrise in the Inca city, one of the best experiences you can have.

 - We will descend to the archaeological site of Machu Picchu in the company of our tour guide who will explain every detail of the famous citadel.

-- After knowing each corner of Machu Picchu we will leave the archaeological site to take one of the buses that will take us to the town of Aguas Calientes (Machu Picchu town) where we will enjoy lunch (not included in the tour) and we will have free time to shop or get to know the place better.
+- After getting to know every corner of Machu Picchu, we will leave the archaeological site to take one of the buses that will take us to the town of Aguas Calientes (Machu Picchu town) where we will enjoy lunch (not included in the tour) and have free time to shop. or get to know the place better.

-- Finally, at the scheduled time, we will board our ‘Expedition’ tourist train to go to the town of Ollantaytambo and, later, on tourist transport to the city of Cusco where the tour ends.
+- Finally, at the scheduled time, we will board our tourist train to go to the town of Ollantaytambo and, later, in tourist transport to the city of Cusco where the tour ends.

 - Pick up from the hotel.